mrkraimer/asynRecordProposal/_sources/asynRecord.rst.txt

 where

 channelPut
-    The channelPut that is issuing the process request.
+    The ChannelPut that is issuing the process request.

 channelPutRequester
-    The channelPutRequester that called channelPut.
+    The ChannelPutRequester that called channelPut.

 block
     *true* means to call the requester only after process completes.